Infineon/bluetooth-freertos/README.md

 **wiced_bt_stack_init( )**

 ## How to enable trace log?
- - *Compile time definition:* Please refer to cybt_platform_trace.h which can set individual trace log level (Default set all category is CYBT_TRACE_LEVEL_ERROR)
+ - *Compile time definition:* Please refer to cybt_platform_trace.h which can set individual trace log level
+   - Application makefile add **DEFINES+=CYBT_PLATFORM_TRACE_ENABLE=0** to disable debug log
+   - Application makefile add **DEFINES+=CYBT_PLATFORM_TRACE_ENABLE=1** to enable debug log
+   - Default set all category is CYBT_TRACE_LEVEL_ERROR
  - *Run time update:* Dynamic set trace level by using API **cybt_platform_set_trace_level(id, level);**
    - For example: set all catoegories as debug level
 	   ```
 	   cybt_platform_set_trace_level(CYBT_TRACE_ID_ALL, CYBT_TRACE_LEVEL_DEBUG);
 	   ```
- - Undefine the CYBT_PLATFORM_TRACE_ENABLE macro to disable all debug log messages

 ## How to enable BTSpy logs?
- - BTSpy is a trace utility that can be used in the WICED BT platforms to view protocol and generic trace messages from the embedded device
+ - BTSpy is a trace utility that can be used in the AIROC&trade; Bluetooth&reg; platforms to view protocol and generic trace messages from the embedded device
  - Add macro ENABLE_BT_SPY_LOG in Makefile or command line
    - `DEFINES+=ENABLE_BT_SPY_LOG`
  - Call **cybt_debug_uart_init(&debug_uart_configuration, NULL);**